Bira/octopus-carnival/_drafts/lphr-scene-01.md

 - Jania uses Stealth as a complimentary skill and makes her roll by 3.
 She gets two rolls on the rumor table and hears that a) Shensen is missing, and might have been imprisoned and b) something is killing tieflings in the Devil's Nursery.
-Could it be the Temple Hill Slasher?
+Could it be the Temple Hill Slasher returned from the dead?

 - Urist succeeds by 1.
 He gets a roll on the rumor table and hears speculation about Mayor Bailinus' fate.
 Some say she ran away when Thrune rolled into